inventionate/Synthesise/readme.md

 ### Installation

-JUst fork this GitHub repositiry and configure the `.env` files.
+Just fork this GitHub repositiry and configure the `.env` files.

 ### Deploy

 There is a Deployer pre-configuration.

 ### Issues